ACEX35 Master’s thesis direction, 2020/2021

 Description of direction

-Keywords: building adaptability, climate change, circular design, environment, globallocal, low-impact design, systems thinking
+Keywords: building adaptability, climate change, circular design, environment, global-local, low-impact design, systems thinking, resilience

 Humanity stand in front of its largest challenge, to mitigate and stabilise the on-going climate change and environmental pollution.
-Radical changes are needed in the way we envision, plan, design and use the built environment.
-Master thesis are welcome that wish to contribute to the urgent transitions towards a sustainable future.
+Radical changes are needed in the way we envision, organise, plan, design, transform, use and evaluate the built environment.
+Master thesis are welcome and supported that wish to contribute to these urgent transitions towards a sustainable and resilient future.

-Areas we encourage are circular design, low-impact design, sustainable and local materials, building transformation, and socio-material relationships of the built environment.
-Knowledge building tradition includes theories related to sustainability of the built environment such as regenerative design, resilience, cradle-to-cradle, circularity, sharing economy based on life cycle thinking, systems thinking, cocreation of knowledge, visualisation and dialogue, (spatial) narratives, gaming, questionnaires, and interviews.
+Areas we encourage are circular design, low-impact design, sustainable and local materials, building transformation, design for resilience and socio-material relationships of the built environment.
+Knowledge of building tradition includes theories related to sustainability of the built environment such as regenerative design, resource optimisation, adaptive design, resilience, cradle-to-cradle, circularity, sharing economy based on life cycle thinking, systems thinking, co-creation of knowledge, visualisation and dialogue, (spatial) narratives, gaming, questionnaires, and interviews.

 The direction emphasises the exchange between scientific and design research and collaboration with stakeholders in industry, the public sector and the civil society.
 Master thesis can range from theoretical explorations to design and co-creation and they can take advantage of on-going research projects and partner networks from all over the world.